christo/loquacious/README.md

   SadTalker repo are terse and insufficient as a small custom patch to one of the Python package's source code was required after some googling.
 * Whisper.cpp is currently being evaluated for user voice transcription.
   The plan is to stream all audio from the front-end to the server and pipe that into whisper.
+This enables use of the largest model with predicable performance and results in highest-accuracy transcription.

 ## Features